Archaeopteryx: History of discovery

-The genus name derives from the Ancient Greek ἀρχαῖος (archaîos), meaning "ancient", and πτέρυξ (ptérux), meaning "feather, wing".
+The genus name derives from the Ancient Greek ἀρχαῖος (archaîos), meaning 'ancient', and πτέρυξ (ptérux), meaning 'feather, wing'.
 Meyer suggested this in his description.
-At first he referred to a single feather which appeared to resemble a modern bird's remex (wing feather), but he had heard of and been shown a rough sketch of the London specimen, to which he referred as a "Skelett eines mit ähnlichen Federn bedeckten Tieres" ("skeleton of an animal covered in similar feathers").
-In German, this ambiguity is resolved by the term Schwinge which does not necessarily mean a wing used for flying.
-Urschwinge was the favoured translation of Archaeopteryx among German scholars in the late nineteenth century.
-In English, 'ancient pinion' offers a rough approximation to this.
+At first he referred to a single feather which appeared to resemble a modern bird's remex (wing feather), but he had heard of and been shown a rough sketch of the London specimen, to which he referred as a "Skelett eines mit ähnlichen Federn bedeckten Tieres" ('skeleton of an animal covered in similar feathers').

 Since then, twelve specimens have been recovered:

 The Berlin Specimen (HMN 1880/81) was discovered in 1874 or 1875 on the Blumenberg near Eichstätt, Germany, by farmer Jakob Niemeyer.
 He sold this precious fossil for the money to buy a cow in 1876, to innkeeper Johann Dörr, who again sold it to Ernst Otto Häberlein, the son of K. Häberlein.
 Placed on sale between 1877 and 1881, with potential buyers including O. C. Marsh of Yale University's Peabody Museum, it eventually was bought for 20,000 Goldmark by the Berlin's Natural History Museum, where it now is displayed.
 The transaction was financed by Ernst Werner von Siemens, founder of the company that bears his name.
 Described in 1884 by Wilhelm Dames, it is the most complete specimen, and the first with a complete head.
 In 1897 it was named by Dames as a new species, A. siemensii; though often considered a synonym of A. lithographica, several 21st century studies have concluded that it is a distinct species which includes the Berlin, Munich, and Thermopolis specimens.